bfarnam/infineon/README.md

 };
 ```
 Above the output OUT10 is configured for a 2 channel device but only defines the first channel.
-- .in is the High Side Switch (HSS) input channel GPIO target pin and the HEX address of the device used to access the HSS.
+- **.in** is the High Side Switch (HSS) input channel GPIO target pin and the HEX address of the device used to access the HSS.
 A HEX value of 0x99 assumes that the GPIO is handled natively.
-- .den is the HSS Diagnostic ENable (DEN) input.
+- **.den** is the HSS Diagnostic ENable (DEN) input.
 A HEX value of 0x99 assumes that the GPIO is handled natively.
-- .dsel is the HSS Diagnostic SELection (DSEL) input and valid for 2 channel devices.
+- **.dsel** is the HSS Diagnostic SELection (DSEL) input and valid for 2 channel devices.
 This is active LOW for the first channel and active HIGH for the second channel.
-Since we are not creating an array that keeps track of this (takes to much memory) we pass to the handler the output value to select the channel described.
+Since we are not creating an array that keeps track of this (takes too much memory) we pass to the handler the output value to select the channel described.
 A HEX value of 0x99 assumes that the GPIO is handled natively.
-- .is is the sense current output from the HSS.
+- **.is** is the sense current output from the HSS.
 This must pass to an analog input.
 A HEX value of 0x99 assumes that the GPIO is handled natively.
-- .chipType is the referenced struct for the actual HSS device.
+- **.chipType** is the referenced struct for the actual HSS device.
 These are defined in type_defs.cpp and have all of the information required for the current sense to work correctly.

 In order to define the second channel you would define OUT11 as follows:
 ```
 OutputConfig_t OUT11 = {